Jannon Roland

-Alma Jannon Roland (born February 3, 1975) (better known as Jannon Roland) is a former professional basketball player who played for the Orlando Miracle of the WNBA.
+Alma Jannon Roland (born February 3, 1975) (better known as Jannon Roland) is an American former professional basketball player who played for the Orlando Miracle of the WNBA.

 College

 Roland was a member of the Big Ten Conference championship teams in 1994, 1995, and 1997.
 She returned to Purdue in 2003 to complete her degree in organization leadership and supervision.